Fleckism/SecurityPlus/SecurityPlus/1A Information Security Roles.md

 ## INFORMATION SECURITY ROLES AND RESPONSIBILITIES

 A security policy is a formalized statement that defines how security will be implemented within an organization.
 It describes the means the organization will take to protect the confidentiality, availability, and integrity of sensitive data and resources.
 It often consists of multiple individual policies.
-The implementation of a security policy to support the goals of the [[AIC or CIA]] triad might be very different for a school, a multinational accountancy firm, or a machine tool manufacturer.
+The implementation of a security policy to support the goals of the [[CIA]] triad might be very different for a school, a multinational accountancy firm, or a machine tool manufacturer.
 However, each of these organizations, or any other organization (in any sector of the economy, whether profit-making or non-profit-making) should have the same interest in ensuring that its employees, equipment, and data are secure against attack or damage.

 As part of the process of adopting an effective organizational security posture, employees must be aware of their responsibilities.
 The structure of security responsibilities will depend on the size and hierarchy of an organization, but these roles are typical.